guessi/eks-integrations-quick-start/README.md

 ## Assumptions

-- An AWS profile existed with name `default`, and `AdministratorAccess` permission configured
+- Your AWS Profile have proper permission configured.
 - All the tools required were setup properly
 - All the resources are under `us-east-1`
 - The cluster name would be `eks-demo`